QuakeWatch Server Manual

 Sets the maximum number of tracked log

-this number of tracked log messages occur, older messages will be
+than this number of tracked log messages occur, older messages will

-retained for status reports.
-When the age of a tracked log
+reports.
+When the age of a tracked log messages becomes older

-messages becomes older that this value, it is discarded.
-If this
+that this value, it is discarded.
+If this parameter is not

 stRptOnLogFlag = true/false